quarkiverse/quarkus-omnifaces/README.md

 | ![3.x](https://img.shields.io/maven-central/v/io.quarkiverse.omnifaces/quarkus-omnifaces?versionPrefix=3.&color=cyan) | Quarkus 2 (EE8), OmniFaces 3 |
 | ![4.x](https://img.shields.io/maven-central/v/io.quarkiverse.omnifaces/quarkus-omnifaces?versionPrefix=4.&color=cyan) | Quarkus 3 (EE10), OmniFaces 4 |

+> [!IMPORTANT]
+> `@Param` component is not supported in GraalVM Native Image mode due to complexities with how it uses Reflection to inject fields.

 ## Showcase

 A showcase example using Quarkus OmniFaces and showing Faces running in the Quarkus environment can be found on